Christos Tsountas

 Christos Tsountas (Χρήστος Τσούντας; 1857 – 9 June 1934) was a Greek classical archaeologist.
 He is considered a pioneer of Greek archaeology and has been called "the first and most eminent Greek prehistorian".

-Born in Stenimachos in Thrace in 1857, Tsountas received his university education in Germany, at the universities of Hannover, Munich and Jena.
+Born in Stenimachos in Thrace in 1857, Tsountas received his university education in Germany, at Leibniz University Hannover, the Ludwig-Maximilians-Universität München, and the University of Jena.
 After a brief period working as a teacher, he was hired by the Archaeological Society of Athens as an archaeological official in 1882, and joined the Greek Archaeological Service the following year.
 He was most active as a field archaeologist in the early decades of his life, carrying out the first archaeological survey of Thessaly, excavating several Mycenaean tombs in Laconia, and carrying out the first formal excavations of the citadel of Mycenae.
 In the late 1890s, his discoveries in the Cyclades generated the first evidence of Cycladic culture, to which Tsountas gave its name.

 Tsountas became a professor of the University of Athens in 1904, from which point he largely retired from practical archaeological work.
 He published several monographs and textbooks on prehistoric archaeology, including works which became standard works in the field.
 He moved to the University of Thessaloniki between 1925 and 1926, and died in 1934.

 Early life, education and early career

 Christos Tsountas was born to a Greek family in 1857 in Eastern Rumelia, then part of the Ottoman Empire.
 (Note: Tsountas's birthplace is generally given as Stenimachos (present-day Asenovgrad in Bulgaria), but contemporaries also recorded it as Philippopolis (present-day Plovdiv in Bulgaria).)
 His baptismal name may have been Christodoulos or Christopoulos.
 He grew up in Stenimachos (present-day Asenovgrad); he completed his schooling there, in nearby Philippopolis (present-day Plovdiv) and in Athens.
-As was common for aspiring Greek archaeologists in the nineteenth century, Tsountas subsequently studied in Germany; initially, he read engineering at the Royal College of Technology in Hannover, before moving to the University of Munich to read philology under the classical archaeologist Heinrich Brunn.
+As was common for aspiring Greek archaeologists in the nineteenth century, Tsountas subsequently studied in Germany; initially, he read engineering at the Royal College of Technology in Hannover, before moving to the Ludwig-Maximilians-Universität München to read philology under the classical archaeologist Heinrich Brunn.
 He completed his doctoral studies at the University of Jena in 1880.

 On returning from Jena, Tsountas taught for a year at the Zariphios School, a Greek school in Philippopolis.
 In 1882, Tsountas was hired by the Archaeological Society of Athens, a learned society involved in the excavation and conservation of ancient monuments.
 One of his first postings was in 1882, to the excavations of the British architect Francis Penrose at the Temple of Zeus at Olympia.
 In the same year, Panagiotis Stamatakis, the Ephor General in charge of the Greek Archaeological Service, invited Tsountas to accompany him on a tour of Boeotia, combatting the illicit trade in antiquities — an event which has been described by the archaeological historian Eleni Konstantinidi-Syvridi as the beginning of Tsountas's apprenticeship to Stamatakis.